‘Beetlejuice 2’ Release Date: 2018 Movie Poster Claims Micheal Keaton, Winona Ryder Cast In Sequel [Hoax]

 “With all the buzz around this film now after I created these fan-made movie posters,” Murillo said.

-This type of buzz probably helped jumpstart the film project since 2017 reports do indicate that Beetlejuice 2 is real.
-Another source of inspiration for the artist was Winona Ryder’s 2015 interview on Late Night With Seth Meyers where she also confirmed that the Beetlejuice 2 release date will eventually happen.
+This type of buzz probably helped jumpstart the film project, since 2017 reports do indicate that Beetlejuice 2 is real.
+Another source of inspiration for the artist was Winona Ryder’s 2015 interview on Late Night With Seth Meyers, where she also confirmed that the Beetlejuice 2 release date will eventually happen.

 So, yes, the Tim Burton Beetlejuice 2 movie posters do have a basis in fact.
 The only problem is that no one knows exactly when the Beetlejuice 2 release date will be.
-The last major news update came from Deadline back in October 2017.
+The last major news update came from Deadline in October, 2017.
 The project is apparently stuck in pre-production since a screenplay was written only to have a new one be commissioned by Warner Bros.

 Mike Vukadinovich will be rewriting the Beetlejuice 2 script and he’s known for writing Mr. Toad’s Wild Ride, Marvel’s Runaways, and the SciFi film Rememory, which premiered at the Sundance Film Festival in 2017.
 It was also revealed that Seth Grahame-Smith and David Katzenberg from KatzSmith Productions are producing the film.
 It’s stated that both Keaton and Burton “have been excited at the thought of collaborating” on a Beetlejuice sequel.

-Otherwise, the Beetlejuice 2 release date is up in the air but it certainly seems like it won’t be in 2018 and perhaps even 2019 is a stretch.
+Otherwise, the Beetlejuice 2 release date is up in the air, but it certainly seems like it won’t be in 2018 and perhaps even 2019 is a stretch.
 It’s uncertain if Michael Keaton and Winona Ryder are under contract yet, although it’s possible they could be available for filming soon enough.
 As of May of 2018, the 2019 Dumbo movie is now in post-production, which frees up Keaton to play Beetlejuice again, but Ryder just started working on the filming of Stranger Things Season 3, which is set to release in the fall of 2018 on Netflix.

 Meanwhile, fans who are tired of waiting in line with a ticket numbering in the thousands can jump to watching this fan-made 2018 Beetlejuice 2 trailer that was released as a tribute to the 1988 movie.